 Additional details on these items may be found on the department’s website.

 The most common way for students to gain the knowledge and skills to succeed in the Ph.D. program is through course work.
-In consultation with his or her advisor, each student will develop a program of proposed course work.
+In consultation with their advisor, each student will develop a program of proposed course work.
 The relevant courses for the Ph.D. are of three types: basic graduate-level courses, additional specialized courses appropriate to the student’s field of research, and an elective one year course selected to broaden the student in applied mathematics.
 To promote a well-rounded education and record, all full-time graduate students are expected to enroll in an appropriate number of courses for their stage in the program.
 Students are required to enroll in and attend EN.553.801 Department Seminar, every semester.
 Grades of B- or better (or equivalent level of performance in pass/fail courses) are expected of all department Ph.D. graduate students in their course work.

 All students are encouraged to master basic material in: